 It educates your client about what you do, how you work, it ensures you get paid and gives you somewhere to start when you have to negotiate with difficult clients.

-Your contract will set the tone for your business relationship by providing clarity.
+If you contract when you freelance, your contract will set the tone for your business relationship by providing clarity.
 If you identify the nuts and bolts early in your relationship, it will definitely help you to keep those freelancing scales balanced in your beautiful business.

-If you would like to have a FREE 20-minute chat about your contracts and clients, you are welcome to book an appointment.
+If you would like to have a FREE 10-minute chat about your contracts and clients, you are welcome to book an appointment.
 And, if you need a solid client agreement to send to your clients, I can draft one for you.
 Get in touch to request a customised agreement.

 Disclaimer: This blog is written to support business owners to consider legal requirements and issues that may arise in business.
 The information provided is for general and educational purposes only.
 It is not intended as legal advice for your individual circumstances.
 Please consult your lawyer for advice specific to you and your business.